Definition

 The technical setup usually involves pointing a subdomain like trck.yoursite.com to your tracking platform via a CNAME DNS record.
 This makes the tracking requests appear to come from your own infrastructure.
 When the visitor later converts, your site reads the first-party cookie, retrieves the affiliate ID, and reports the conversion.

 Contrast this with third-party tracking, where a cookie from tracking-company.com is set while the visitor is on yoursite.com.
 Browsers like Safari cap these cookies at 24 hours or block them entirely.
-Chrome is heading in the same direction.
+Chrome has introduced similar restrictions.
+Firefox's Enhanced Tracking Protection does the same.

 The death of third-party cookies is not a future event.
 It is happening now.
 Safari and Firefox already block them aggressively.
 If your affiliate tracking relies on third-party cookies, you are losing attribution on a significant percentage of your traffic, especially from iOS and Mac users.